 Knowing yourself will allow you to understand more how you can show up and operate as an entrepreneur.
-In this episode, James and Phoebe explain what the Myers Briggs Personality Test is all about, while allowing the listener to answer the question “what type am I?”
+In this episode, James explains what the Myers Briggs Personality Test is all about, while allowing the listener to answer the question “what type am I?”
 Personality types aren’t meant to limit you.
 You can learn much about yourself, and along the way, discover a lot about the people around you.

 At a business function in 2008, someone “read” James, based on his personality type, which fascinated him.